Housing Conditions Handbook

 • Move things out of the way to help the inspector see what repairs are needed.

 The housing inspector will write a report based on her inspection and email it to you, the landlord, and the judge.
-The report will say will list all violations that the inspector saw and recommend what the landlord must do to fix each one.
+The report will list all violations that the inspector saw and recommend what the landlord must do to fix each one.

 What Are Status Hearings?